danielabar/meblog/src/markdown/active_storage_form_errors.md

 # other cloud storage providers...
 ```

-Then the `config/environments/development.rb` file got generated with:
+Then the `config/environments/development.rb` file got generated telling Rails to use the `local` service for development:

 ```ruby
 # Store uploaded files on the local file system (see config/storage.yml for options).
 config.active_storage.service = :local
 ```

-This means that in development mode, Active Storage uses the local file system, storing files in the `storage` directory in the project root.
-In production, you'll need to configure a cloud storage service like AWS S3, Azure, Cloudflare R2, etc. The <a class="markdown-link" href="https://guides.rubyonrails.org/active_storage_overview.html#setup">Active Storage Setup</a> guide has details on how to do this.

-Here are the contents of that `storage` directory:
+Here are the contents of the `storage` directory in the project root:

 ```
 tree storage